 Create a Run-based Guide Set

 In this tutorial example consisting of just 5 runs per lot, we use the first three runs as a guide set for the first lot.
 Ordinarily you would use a much larger group of runs (20-30) to establish statistically valid expected ranges for a much larger pool of data.

 - In the Luminex folder, select (Admin) > Manage Assays, then click Luminex Assay 200.

 - Open the Levey-Jennings report for the standard by selecting View QC Report > view levey-jennings reports and clicking Standard1.

 - Under Choose Graph Parameters, select ENV2, IgA, Biotin and click Apply.

-- Above the graph, notice that there is "No current guide set for the selected graph parameters.
+- Above the graph, notice that the Current Guide Set box reads: "No current guide set for the selected graph parameters."

-- Notice in the upper right corner, Run-based is selected by default.
+- Notice in the upper right corner of the popup, Run-based is selected by default.

 - Enter the Comment: "Guide Set for Lot 437"

 Notice that the calculated expected ranges are shown applied to the runs you selected as part of the Guide Set.
 The mean is the average value, the colored bars show the calculated standard deviation.
 The expected range is three times the standard deviation over or under the mean.